Eastview, Saskatoon: Government and politics

 Eastview exists within the federal electoral district of Saskatoon—Grasswood.
 It is currently represented by Kevin Waugh of the Conservative Party of Canada, first elected in 2015.

 Provincially, Eastview is within the constituency of Saskatoon Eastview.
 It is currently represented by Matt Love of the New Democratic Party, first elected in 2020.

 In Saskatoon's non-partisan municipal politics, Eastview lies within ward 9.
-It is currently represented by Councillor Bev Dubois, who was elected to city council in 2016.
+It is currently represented by Councillor Bev Dubois, who was first elected to city council in 2016.